-January 22, 2001, was the first day of trading after Mr. Bush became President.
-The three major stock market indices stood at the following levels at the close of trading on that day:
+January 22, 2001 was the first day of trading after Mr. Bush became President.
+Three major indices stood at the following levels at the close of trading on that day:

 Dow Jones Industrial Average: 10,578.24